maduhu/Documentation/Discovery.md

 1. The sender (End User) has an identifier for the receiver such as their account number, mobile number, national identity number or similar identifier.
-2. The sending system (DFSP) uses this identifer to discover the information required to:
+2. The sending system (DFSP) uses this identifier to discover the information required to:
   a.
-Render an appropriate UI to the sender (name of receiver, currency code of receiving account etc)
+Render an appropriate UI to the sender (name of receiver, currency code of receiving account etc.)
   b.
-Initiate the ILP tansfer (ILP address of receiving account, amount, condition etc)
+Initiate the ILP transfer (ILP address of receiving account, amount, condition etc.)
   c.
 Get a quote for the transfer
 3. The sender confirms the transfer and initiates it via the sending DFSP